axibase/atsd-use-cases/Analysis/Economic_Policy_Uncertainty/README.md

 ## SQL Queries

-The United States has held presidential elections every four years since 1978, without exception; although several states who were actively in rebellion failed to nominate electors or cast ballots during the 1864 Presidential Elections which occured against the backdrop of the American Civil War.
+The United States has held presidential elections every four years since 1978, without exception; although several states who were actively in rebellion failed to nominate electors or cast ballots during the 1864 Presidential Elections which occurred against the backdrop of the American Civil War.

 Election season is a notoriously uncertain economic time period for the United States, as elections have been known to represent dramatic changes in policy and personnel that reshape the face of American policy.
 Using the following SQL query to track the EPU Index during election years only, and comparing that data to the election results, it is expected that more contested elections should generate a higher EPU Index.